SwissLife-OSS/Confix/README.md

 In this example, the `keyvault`, `vault`, `secret`, and `local` variable providers are defined, each with their type and environment-specific overrides where applicable.

 # Subprojects
-> This section is still in development.
+>  ℹ️ This section is still in development.
 You can leave your feedback in the [Discussions](https://github.com/SwissLife-OSS/Confix-Reloaded/discussions/10) about this section.

 A project can contain different active schemas for various configuration files.
 For instance, you may have a .NET application using `appsettings.json` and a Helm chart for configuring Kubernetes.
 For such cases, you can specify additional projects using the `subprojects` property.